Order Summary 0 Item (s)

 - How has the reorganization of the Department of Justice affected enforcement actions or priorities?

-- What are the risks when a company is not convinced that a product safety issue exists or needs reporting?
+- What happens when a company is not convinced that a product safety issue exists or needs reporting?

-- What is the effect of a single plaintiff's verdict in a product liability case on a defendant's duty to report to the CPSC?
+- How can product liability litigation impact a defendant company's duty to report to the CPSC?

 Unlimited access to premium CLE courses: